Madelyn Pearson, DNP, RN, NEA-BC

-Madelyn “Maddy” Pearson, DNP, RN, NEA-BC, is chief nursing officer and senior vice president of Patient Care Services at Brigham and Women’s Hospital.
+Madelyn “Maddy” Pearson, DNP, RN, NEA-BC, is chief nursing officer and senior vice president of Clinical Services at Brigham Health.

 Executive Director – Clinical Effectiveness

 Dr. Ahmed leads nursing education, practice and professional development; quality measurement and improvement; and clinical information systems, as well as the Psychiatric Nursing Resource Service and Wound, Ostomy Consult Service.
 She previously served as director of Ambulatory Nursing, overseeing nursing across the distributed ambulatory enterprise.
 An experienced clinician and leader, Dr. Ahmed joined the Brigham as a nurse practitioner in the Division of Plastic Surgery and was actively involved in the hospital’s care redesign initiatives.